ArelGindos/WebServicesEX1/README.md

 # Shenkar Students Grades API
-this web appication created to give ways to get grades of students. the response of all the objects returning as JSON objects. if you get all data it will be a big JSON Object.
+this web appication created to give ways to get grades of students. the response of all the objects returning as JSON objects. in first place, the progrem create a server that connect to mongoDB to get all the data and save it in the program. then by the path entered, returning a JSON.

 ##Get All The Data:
 in order to get all the data u should use this path: